stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ## Deciding admissibility

-Given an admissibility graph, let *N* be the number of nodes, and let *E* be the number of child-parent relationships.
-Then the graph can be checked for validity against the two axioms in 𝒪(*N* + *E*) time and 𝒪(*N*) space as follows.
+Given an admissibility graph, let *N* be the number of nodes.
+Then the graph can be checked for validity against the reflexivity axiom in 𝒪(*N*) time and 𝒪(1) space by verifying each node individually.

-1. The *child-parent reflexivity* axiom is easy to verify by checking each node individually.
-This takes 𝒪(*N*) time and 𝒪(1) space.
-2. Verifying the *ancestor antisymmetry* axiom amounts to detecting non-loop cycles in the graph induced by the child-parent relationships.
-This can be done by checking for back edges via depth-first search (DFS) in 𝒪(*N* + *E*) time and 𝒪(*N*) space.
-The search may need to be restarted at different starting nodes to cover the entire graph; this doesn't affect the asymptotic analysis.

 More interestingly, we may wish to check whether a dependency graph is compatible with a given admissibility graph containing the same nodes.
-Let *D* be the number of dependencies.
+Let *E* be the number of child-parent relationships, and let *D* be the number of dependencies.
 Then we can validate the dependency graph in 𝒪(*N*² + *NE*) expected time and 𝒪(*N* + *D*) space in the worst case by defining an auxiliary graph as follows:

 - For every node `X` in the admissibility graph, the auxiliary graph will have two nodes `X₁` and `X₂`.
 - For every child-parent relationship `C` → `P`, the auxiliary graph will have edges `C₁` → `P₁`, `C₂` → `P₂`, and `P₁` → `C₂`.